The Bankrate promise

 You may have used federal or private student loans to cover tuition, housing, textbooks, and other higher-education expenses.
 Unfortunately, you may still need additional funds to survive for the remainder of the semester or cover a financial emergency.

 Credit cards could be an option, but a personal loan may be better.
 They often come with far lower interest rates than credit cards, and some lenders offer fast funding to help you get back on track right away.
-Still, before deciding if a personal loan is right for you, there are drawbacks to consider.
-Some online personal loan lenders offer services specifically for students.
+Still, before deciding if a personal loan is right for you, there are some factors to consider.

 Students and personal loans